 Prior to studying at Guildhall she studied acting on the Foundation Course at the Oxford School of Drama.
 She was brought up and went to school in Holland where her father is the principal cellist in the Netherlands radio philharmonic orchestra.

 Lara is grateful for the support from the Guildhall Trust, Worshipful Company of Carpenters, The Kathleen trust, The Munster Trust and is a Help Musicians UK Sybil Tutton Award holder.

 When the Covid 19 lockdown happened, Lara started baking sourdough - and a year later she is running a small micro bakery from her flat - Lara's Bakery.
-She bakes sourdough and pastries every Sunday for the local community.
+She bakes sourdough and pastries most weekends for her local community.

 Minor roles are well characterised, notably Lara Marie Müller’s pert Esmeralda. - Martin Kettle, The Guardian June 2019

 Lara Marie Müller as the circus girl Esmeralda was as nimble in her upper register as she was on her pins

 There is a sweet Esmeralda from Lara Marie Müller and, to cap it all off, circus feats aplenty from clowns, jugglers and acrobats.